-Personal Guarantee of Mr. Manoj Kumar Prithani, Mr. Sanjeev Kumar Prithani, Late.
-Suresh Kumar Prithani, Mr. Sanjay Kumar Mozika and Mr. Suneet Kumar Todi.

-Corporate Guarantee of M/s Brahmaputra Promoters and Planners Pvt.
+Personal Guarantee of Mr. Manoj Kumar Prithani, Mr. Sanjeev Kumar Prithani, Late Suresh Kumar Prithani, Mr. Sanjay Kumar Mozika and Mr. Suneet Kumar Todi., Corporate Guarantee of M/s Brahrnaputra Promoters and Planners Pvt.
 Limited and M/s Brahmaputra Projects Pvt.
 Limited.
 Promoters and promoter group to pledge their entire unencumbered shareholding in favour of lenders.
 In terms of sanction of CDR package 100% Shareholding of promoters have been pledged.

-We have not received loan statements from the our lenders, due to that we are unable to bifurcate the interest served on term loan and cash credit facility.
+Company has not received some of the bank statement from Consortium of Lenders, Due to that we are unable to bifurcate the interest served in term loan and Cash credit facility.